cran-task-views/TeachingStatistics/TeachingStatistics.md

     statistical problems involving discrimination.
 It includes the Quarto textbook [Data Science Looks at Discrimination](https://htmlpreview.github.io/https://github.com/matloff/dsldBook/blob/main/_book/index.html)
     as a tutorial on the statistical concepts.
+-   `r pkg("visStatistics")` selects and visualises the most appropriate statistical hypothesis test between two data vectors.
+It implements a decision tree, commonly taught in courses on inferential statistics, based on the data type(s) and checks of statistical assumptions.
+See the  [visStatistics home page](https://shhschilling.github.io/visStatistics/index.html) and [vignette](https://shhschilling.github.io/visStatistics/articles/visStatistics.html).

 ### Examination